oddjobz/make_me_static/README.md

 ### FAQ's

 * Are all the features free?
-  * Yes, the license related to number of scans per day, scan rates, database size etc
+  * Yes, the license relates to number of scans per day, scan rates, database size etc

 * Will it work on any Wordpress site?
   * In theory yes, although compatibility and interaction with with plugs will vary.
 The production